Why Measuring Results Matters Now

 Greater Twin Cities United Way creates a better life for us all by focusing on three key areas: Stabilizing Families, Helping Children Succeed and Empowering Healthy Lives.

-We attack poverty on multiple, interconnected fronts to achieve lasting change.
+We create solutions to community issues and work on multiple, interconnected fronts to achieve lasting change.
 We LIVE UNITED by collaborating with partner agencies, corporations, community leaders and people like you.

 United Way serves people living in or near poverty in nine counties: Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott and western Washington.
 Making a gift to United Way is the most effective way to help the whole community.